mjsir911/coffey/README.md

 Ghostscript didn't work unfortunately:
 - strips some important decorations from a pdf (the red outlining for fields)
-- doesn't fill up `/AcroForm/Fields` so pdftk can't detect the form fields
-- if you do hacks to fill the `/Acroform/Fields` array, straight up crashes pdftk

 but all the postscript found in the overlay file should be compatible if ghostscript ever decides to work better.